-- 1.13 Where enclosures, compounds or storage rooms are provided they should allow room for filling and emptying and provide a clear space of 150mm between and around the containers.
+- 1.13 Unsightly bins can damage the visual amenity of an area and contribute to increased levels of anti-social nuisance such as odour and litter, so bin storage should be planned carefully.
+Where the location for storage is in a publicly accessible area or in an open area around a building (e.g. in a front garden) an enclosure or shelter should be considered.
+Best practice guidance is given in NHBC Foundation report NF60. - 1.14 Where enclosures, compounds or storage rooms are provided they should allow room for filling and emptying and provide a clear space of 150mm between and around the containers.
 Enclosures, compounds or storage rooms for communal containers should be a minimum of 2m high.
 Enclosures for individual containers should be sufficiently high to allow the lid to be opened for filling.
-The enclosure should be permanently ventilated at the top and bottom and should have a paved impervious floor. - 1.14 Communal storage areas should have provision for washing down and draining the floor into a system suitable for receiving a polluted effluent.
-Gullies should incorporate a trap which maintains a seal even during prolonged periods of disuse. - 1.15 Any room for the open storage of waste should be secure to prevent access by vermin.
-Any compound for the storage of waste should be secure to prevent access by vermin unless the waste is to be stored in secure containers with close fitting lids. - 1.16 Where storage rooms are provided, separate rooms should be provided for the storage of waste which cannot be recycled, and waste which can be recycled. - 1.17 Where the location for storage is in a publicly accessible area or in an open area around a building (e.g. a front garden) an enclosure or shelter should be considered. - 1.18 High-rise domestic developments where chutes are provided they should be at least 450mm diameter and should have a smooth non-absorbent surface and close fitting access doors at each storey which has a dwelling and be ventilated at the top and bottom.
+The enclosure should be permanently ventilated at the top and bottom and should have a paved impervious floor. - 1.15 Communal storage areas should have provision for washing down and draining the floor into a system suitable for receiving a polluted effluent.
+Gullies should incorporate a trap which maintains a seal even during prolonged periods of disuse. - 1.16 Any room for the open storage of waste should be secure to prevent access by vermin.
+Any compound for the storage of waste should be secure to prevent access by vermin unless the waste is to be stored in secure containers with close fitting lids. - 1.17 Where storage rooms are provided, separate rooms should be provided for the storage of waste which cannot be recycled, and waste which can be recycled. - 1.18 High-rise domestic developments where chutes are provided they should be at least 450mm diameter and should have a smooth non-absorbent surface and close fitting access doors at each storey which has a dwelling and be ventilated at the top and bottom.